LetspingLetsPing

 • See the examples page for real Vercel AI SDK recipes.

-• If multiple agents or vendors touch the same Vercel route, consider agent-to-agent escrow to keep a cryptographic chain-of-custody.
+• If multiple agents or vendors touch the same Vercel route, consider agent-to-agent escrow to keep a cryptographic chain of custody.